kimdhamilton/t3-pp10/README.md

-## Welcome T3 Innovation Network Pilot Project 10: Empowering The American Student & Worker
+## Welcome T3 Innovation Network Pilot Project 10

 T3 is exploring the emerging technologies and standards in the talent marketplace to better align student, workforce, and credentialing data with the needs of the new economy.